chaseruskin/orbit/docs/src/reference/configuration.md

 ### The `command` field

+The `command` entry for a target is used to specify what program to run for the execution stage of the build process.

 ``` toml
 [[target]]
 # ...
 command = "cat"
 ```

+This field is required when configuring a target.

 ### The `args` field

+The optional `args` entry is an array of strings that are passed to the program when it runs during the execution stage of the build process.
+Relative file paths included in this value are considered relative to the configuration file that defines this entry.

 ``` toml
 [[target]]